fluxninja/aperture/docs/content/concepts/flow-control/flow-label.md

 `http.method`, `http.target`, `http.host`, `http.scheme`,
 `http.request_content_length` and `http.flavor`.
 Additionally, all (non-pseudo)
 headers are available as `http.request.header.header_name`, e.g.
-`http.request.header.user_agent` (note the snake_case!).
-Values of these labels are described by [OpenTelemetry semantic conventions for HTTP spans][otel-conventions].
-The only exception is `http.host` attribute, which is equal to Host/Authority header.
-This is thus similar to `net.peer.name` OTEL attribute.
+`http.request.header.user_agent` (note the `snake_case`!).
+The values of these labels are described by [OpenTelemetry semantic conventions for HTTP spans][otel-conventions].
+The only exception is the `http.host` attribute, which is equal to the Host/Authority header.
+This is thus similar to the `net.peer.name` OTel attribute.

 ### Baggage {#baggage}

 Baggage propagation is a powerful concept that allows attaching metadata to a whole request chain or to a whole [trace][traces].
 If you already have baggage propagation configured in your system, you can access the baggage as flow labels.
-This is supported on service-mesh (Envoy) and web framework based control point insertion.
+This is supported on service-mesh (Envoy) and web framework-based control point insertion.

 - _HTTP_: Baggage is pulled from the [_baggage_][baggage] header.